 |Saturated Fat||0.3 g|

 Cranberry Spinach Salad with Poppy Seed Dressing

-Tasty salad using 'super' healthy foods like spinach, cranberries, almonds and canola oil!
+A tasty salad with spinach, cranberries, almonds and canola oil!

 Spinach Salad with Seared Bok Choy, Ginger and Cilantro